 Partnership Policies & Procedures

 Award contracts from external sponsors funding research, educational or service projects conducted by UTC must be processed through the Office of Partnerships and Sponsored Programs (OPSP).
-Subcontracts that pay outside/third parties to do a portion of the work on an externally-funded project must be processed through Business and Financial Affairs.
-Additional information is available at Contracts and Sub-Contracts.
+In addition, subawards that pay outside/third parties to do a portion of the work on an externally-funded project must be processed through the OPSP office.
+Additional information is available at Award Contracts and Subawards.

 Conflict of Interests